deNBI/simpleVMWorkshop/part2.md

 ## Section 2: Verify your VM properties and tools

 After the start of the machine has been triggered, some time may pass before the machine is available.
 As soon as this is the case, this becomes visible via a green icon.

-You can now use the VM you started in the first part for testing before you scale up your research workflow in the next part.
+Once the VM is available, you can use it for testing the tools and inspecting the data before you scale up your analysis in the next section.

 ### 2.1 Check your VM